 Beaming’s survey of business leaders, undertaken by the research company Opinium, shows that while most (83 percent) of UK firms perform a data backup of some sort, half save it to servers or storage devices in the same premises.
 44 percent of small businesses, 42 percent of medium sized firms and 34 percent of large organisations currently store backup information in the same location as it is generated, leaving them vulnerable to data loss through theft, fire or malware attack.

 17 percent of businesses keep no data backups whatsoever and store information only on individual computers and employee devices.
-Sole traders and micro companies employing less than 10 people are most likely to be guilty of not backing up their data.
+Sole traders and micro companies employing less than 10 people are most likely to be guilty of not making use of the data backup options available to them.

 Only a third (35 percent) of UK businesses currently store their backup data to outside of the office: